 To look at photos and details about the press kit and more links to the press release CLICK HERE.

 CREATIVE, GROUNDBREAKING DESIGN HAS LONG BEEN A HALLMARK OF CORVETTE SUCCESS

 MONTEREY, CALIF. – The Corvette always has been a design trendsetter.
 No matter which generation, its bold, curvaceous shape is uniquely, unmistakably Corvette, never to be confused with another.
-The long flowing lines, voluptuous, round fenders, quad taillights and the once-maligned split window are but some of Corvette’s trademark cues.
-Remaining true to the heritage always has been a priority for Corvette’s designers, and is quite evident when looking at 50 years of Corvette.
+The long flowing lines, voluptuous, round fenders, quad taillights, and the once-maligned split window are but some of Corvette’s trademark cues.
+Remaining true to its heritage always has been a priority for Corvette’s designers, and this is quite evident when looking at 50 years of Corvette.